porrasm/tiralabra-tank-game-ai/Documentation/weeks/week2.md

 After the initial route is found, it re-searches from every node to the closest other node to see if the route can be shortened.

 The implementation is not yet ready.

+### Testign

+This week I started writing tests on IntCoords, Maths and Vector classes.
+The test directory can be found [here](https://github.com/porrasm/tiralabra-tank-game-ai/tree/master/Assets/_Assets/Tests/)